pydata/pydata-cookbook/papers/joshua_warner/00_scikitimage.rst

                 matches01[inliers01])
    ax.axis('off');

+The results of robust transform estimation with RANSAC are shown in Figure :ref:`fig-pano2`.

 .. figure:: pano2_ORB-RANSAC.png
    :align: center

    The best RANSAC transform estimation uses only these keypoints.
-The outliers are now excluded (compare with :ref:`fig-pano1`). :label:`fig-pano2`
+The outliers are now excluded (compare with Figure :ref:`fig-pano1`). :label:`fig-pano2`

 Warp images into place
 **********************